 Evergreen Everlasting: The Differences between Fir, Spruce and Pine

 Fir trees have individual flat needles attached to the stem.
 The needles grow in a spiral on the tip and lay flat, and this kind of display gives fir trees their full look.
-The shape of a fir tree is bushy and full, which doesn’t leave much room for ornaments and is perfect if you like a less-decorated tree.
+Like our BH Balsam Fir, its shape is bushy and full, which doesn’t leave much room for ornaments and is perfect if you like a less-decorated tree.

 Like fir trees, spruces have single needles connected to the stems.
 However, spruce tree needles are sharp and square-shaped.
 On a real tree, spruce needles easily break apart if you bend them.
 As a whole, spruce trees sport the traditional full Christmas tree shape, thanks to their upturned branches.
-Their strong branches can hold heavier ornaments, so load them up with your biggest ornaments with confidence!
+Much like our Vermont White Spruce tree, their strong branches can hold heavier ornaments, so load them up with your biggest ornaments with confidence!

-With the pointers in mind, you can easily find the perfect Christmas tree!
+With the pointers in mind, you can easily find the perfect Christmas tree!by